 NO. PROJECT PRIORITY 1 Netball Courts Upgrade of existing netball courts to consider all Netball Victoria facility planning advice where appropriate and feasible HIGH 2 Recreation Reserve Entry Re-visit entry design to ensure safety of entry and exit.
 This may include shifting the ticket box further back into the reserve.
 HIGH 3 Change Rooms - Netball Short to Medium Term netball to liaise with Orrvale Scouts regarding use of scout hall as change facilities.
 HIGH 4 Change Rooms - New To construct new change rooms that are fit for purpose, comply with all standards and guidelines of a Local Sports Ground and allow for future growth in programming.
-HIGH 5 Fig Tree at Caretakers Residence Council's Building Maintenance team to inspect the dwelling and provide advice relating to maintenance of the Fig Tree.
-MEDIUM TO HIGH 6 Cricket Pitch Area Investigate issues with cricket pitch area and provide direction to resolve flooding issues which may include building up wicket area or a full wicket upgrade.
-MEDIUM 7 Toilets at Tennis and Netball Courts Pending direction and timing of change room upgrades including both new change facilities and possible development of scout hall upgrade or removal of these is required.
-MEDIUM 8 Tennis Courts 2 Courts Adjacent Central Avenue Replace or resurface these two courts to bring them back into operation Courts Closest to Netball Courts Currently serviceable but in poor condition.
-Future upgrade may incoporate multi-use courts if ground issues can be addressed.
+HIGH 5 Tennis Courts2 Courts Adjacent Central AvenueReplace or resurface these two courts to bring them back into operationCourts Closest to Netball CourtsCurrently serviceable but in poor condition.
+Future upgrade may incoporatemulti-use courts if ground issues can be addressed.
+HIGH 6 Fig Tree at Caretakers Residence Council's Building Maintenance team to inspect the dwelling and provide advice relating to maintenance of the Fig Tree.
+MEDIUM TO HIGH 7 Cricket Pitch Area Investigate issues with cricket pitch area and provide direction to resolve flooding issues which may include building up wicket area or a full wicket upgrade.
+MEDIUM 8 Toilets at Tennis and Netball Courts Pending direction and timing of change room upgrades including both new change facilities and possible development of scout hall upgrade or removal of these is required.
 MEDIUM 9 Scoreboard Upgrade Replacement of existing scoreboard with modern electric scoreboard MEDIUM 10 Storage Provide the existing Shepparton United Building as storage for users MEDIUM 11 Main Playground Address drainage, upgrade equipment and provide for additional tree planting at the playground will provide improved play spaces for the future.
 MEDIUM 12 Toilets - Main Entry Upgrade accessible toilet facilities MEDIUM 13 Parking Once new change rooms are constructed demolish existing changerooms and use space for parking MEDIUM